pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

     - `universal2` wheels are never necessary for users installing into a locally installed Python environment exclusively for their own use, which is the default experience most users have with Python.
-    - The tradeoff between download size and disk space usage vs. the upside for say a .dmg installer is bad - for a typical PyData stack it takes hundreds of MBs per Python environment more than thin wheels, and users are likely to have quite a few environments on their system at once.
+    - Using `universal2` wheels requires larger downloads and more disk space - for a typical PyData stack it takes hundreds of MBs per Python environment more than thin wheels, and users are likely to have quite a few environments on their system at once.
 Meaning that defaulting to `universal2` would use several GBs of disk space more.

         - Disk space on older MacBook Air models is 128 GB, and up to half of that can be taken up by the OS and system data itself.
 So a few GBs can be